Interview – James Karen

 POLTERGEIST, Steven Spielberg, Craig T. Nelson, & James Karen, 1982

 CrypticRock.com – It does quite have a life of its own.
-The Return of the Living Dead recently celebrated it’s thirtieth anniversary.
-It has become this Pop culture phenomenon, as you had mentioned, you get a lot of fan mail about it.
+The Return of the Living Dead recently celebrated its thirtieth anniversary.
+It has become this Pop culture phenomenon, as you had mentioned, and you get a lot of fan mail about it.
 What do you think has made this film have a sustainable impact over the years?

 James Karen – It was just a heavenly cast, everybody was awfully right for their parts and it was a very creative time.
-It was Dan O’Bannon’s first picture, he never had directed before and just let us go.
+It was Dan O’Bannon’s first picture, he never had directed it before and just let us go.
 He did not try to be a great director who had big information for us every day, he let us fly.
 It was a happy company, we loved each other and that does not always happen.
 Sometimes you run into a situation where it is not a happy cast.
 Everybody was crazy about everybody else, there was no competition.
-There was only, “Let’s go baby,” you know?
+There was only, “Let’s go, baby,” you know?
 It was fun and it is apparent in the picture.

 Certainly, nobody thought it was going to be a great cult classic.
-I saw the script and I never thought it was going to become that, although I should have known because there was so much joy working.
+I saw the script and I never thought it was going to become that, although I should have known because there was so much joy in working.
 Thom Matthews, who played my sidekick in it, never did a movie before and he just turned out to be a wonderful guy.
-One of the wonderful things about that picture was when you work, when the director has written it, usually he has his ear to the loudspeaker.
+One of the wonderful things about that picture was when you work when the director has written it, usually, he has his ear to the loudspeaker.
 If you change one word he goes crazy, Dan was not like that.
 We ad-libbed like crazy.
 I would say to Tommy, “Watch your tongue if you like this job,” which was a line I threw in.
-Liked his job?
+Like his job?
 I mean his face was so wonderful, it was just great to go back and forth.
 Tommy and I ad-libbed like crazy.

 Thom Matthews & James Karen Return of the Living Dead (1985)